-- MABS may be valued based on price or spread data obtained from observed transactions or Level 2 if value based on observable independent external parties such as vendors or brokers. - · When position-specific external price data are not observable, the fair value determination may require benchmarking to comparable instruments, and/or analyzing expected credit losses, default and recovery rates, and/or applying discounted cash flow techniques.
+Asset and Liability/Valuation Technique Valuation Hierarchy Classification U.S. Treasury and Agency Securities U.S. Treasury Securities Fair value is determined using quoted market prices.
+Level 1 - as inputs are observable and in an active market U.S. Agency Securities Non-callable agency-issued debt securities are generally valued using quoted market prices, and callable agency-issued debt securities are valued by benchmarking model-derived prices to quoted market prices and trade data for comparable instruments.
+The fair value of agency mortgage pass-through pool securities is model-driven based on spreads or comparable to-be-announced securities.
+CMOs are generally valued using quoted market prices and trade data adjusted by subsequent changes in related indices for comparable instruments. debt securities if actively traded and inputs are observable f • Level 2 - all other agency issued debt securities, agency mortgage pass- Other Sovereign Government Obligations Fair value is determined using quoted prices in active markets when available.
+When not available quoted prices in less-active markets are used.
+In the absence of position-specific quoted prices, fai value may be determined through benchmarking from comparable instruments.
+State and Municipal Securities Fair value is determined using recently executed transactions, market price quotations or pricing models that factor in, where applicable, interest rates, bond or CDS spreads, adjusted for any basis difference between cash and derivative instruments.
+MABS MABS may be valued based on price or spread data obtained from observed transactions of independent external parties such as vendors or brokers.
+When position-specific external price data are not observable, the fair value determination may require benchmarking to comparable instruments, and/or analyzing expected credit losses, default and recovery rates, and/or applying discounted cash flow techniques.
 When evaluating the comparable instruments for use in the valuation of each security, security collateral-specific attributes, including payment priority, credit enhancement levels, type of collateral, delinquency rates and loss severity, are considered.
-In addition, for RMBS borrowers, FICO scores and the level of documentation for the loan - · Market standard cash flow models may be utilized to model the specific collateral composition and cash flow structure of each transaction.
-Key inputs to these models are market spreads, forecasted credit losses, and default and prepayment rates for each asset category. - · Valuation levels of RMBS and CMBS indices are used as an additional data point for benchmarking purposes or to price outright index positions.

-- market data for comparable instruments - Level 3 if external prices or significant spread inputs are unobservable or if the comparability assessment involves significant subjectivity related to property type differences, cash flows, performance or other inputs
+In addition, for RMBS borrowers, FICO scores and the level of documentation for the loar are considered.
+Market standard cash flow models may be utilized to model the specific collateral composition and cash flow structure of each transaction.
+Key inputs to these models are market spreads, forecasted credit losses, and default and prepayment rates for each asset category.
+Valuation levels of RMBS and CMBS indices are used as an additional data point for benchmarking purposes or to price outright index positions. market data for comparable instruments Level 3 - if external prices or significant spread inputs are unobservable or if the comparability assessment involves significant subjectivity related to property type differences, cash flows, performance or other inputs